sambrow/ctf-hosting-notes/README.md

   - Inside such a "project" is where you will do everything related to your CTF challenge hosting.
   - You can create multiple projects if you like, but the things you do inside one will not affect or be seen by the other.
 - [Install the gcloud CLI (command line interface)](https://cloud.google.com/sdk/docs/install) onto your computer.
-  - As we progress in the instructions, you'll see that you can often set up something in GCP just by using the Web UI.
+  - As you progress in the instructions, you'll see that you can often set up something in GCP just by using the Web UI.
 However, it is well worth getting used to the gcloud CLI since it allows for easier automation such as with bash scripts.
   - At some point you'll run `gloud init`.
 This is where you will:
     - authenticate gcloud so that it has permissions to "talk to" your GCP project
     - select which "project" you want gcloud to talk to by default (it is easy to switch between projects and even between multiple google accounts if needed)